cobbler/cobbler/docs/3_general/cobbler settings.rst

 * **Description:** If set, Cobbler will generate the ``rsyncd.conf`` configuration file.
 This is required if using a system running cobblerd as a replica master.

-Please refer to the :ref:`replicate` section for more details.
+Please refer to the :ref:`replication` section for more details.

 manage_tftpd
 ============